-If GlobalHealth overpays a claim for services or pays for services where the Member was not eligible for coverage at the time services were rendered, GlobalHealth may request a refund.
-This allows GlobalHealth to recoup overpayment amounts by subtracting such amounts from future payments.
-The provider will be notified of any offset amount, the name of the Member for whom an overpayment was made, and the relevant dates of service 30 days before the recoupment.
-Identifying information will be noted on the Remittance Advice.
+If GlobalHealth overpays a claim for healthcare services, GlobalHealth may request a refund.
+When this occurs the provider will be notified of any overpayment amount with a request for a refund.
+In the notification, GlobalHealth will provide the name of the Member for whom an overpayment was made, and the relevant date or dates of service.
+This notification process occurs no less than 30 days before the recoupment.
+GlobalHealth may recoup overpayment amounts by subtracting such amounts from future payments.
+You can locate identifying information on the Remittance Advice (RA).